marco-svitol/forexconsoleapi/README.md

 # forexconsoleapi
-Backend of the Mondial Change console
+Backend services for Mondial Change console

-Exposes APIs to Web front end and POS client agents
+Publishes APIs to for front end and POS client agents

+--

 #### Author: [Marco Cambon]